• Skip to primary navigation

 Instructions

-• Steam the broccoli until tender, about 10 minutes.
+• Steam the broccoli until tender in a small pot with a steamer, about 10 minutes.

-• Melt the butter in the deeper pan of the frittata cookware over medium-high heat, and add the tomatoes.
-Cook until the tomatoes are lightly charred, about 5 minutes.
-Reduce the heat to medium.
+• Melt the butter in the deeper pan of the frittata cookware over medium heat, and add the green onions.
+Sauté until softened.
+Add the garlic, and sauté for another minute.

-• Add the steamed broccoli, eggs, salt and pepper.
-Shake the pan a couple of times to even out the distribution of the egg.
-When the egg starts to set up around the edges, it's time to flip.
+• Shake the pan a couple of times to even out the distribution of the egg mixture.
+When the eggs start to set up around the edges, it's time to flip.
 Fit the shallow pan of the frittata set over the deep pan, and quickly flip it over.
 Remove the deep pan and sprinkle the cheese over the top of the frittata.

 • Place the deep pan back over the shallow pan for about 3 - 4 minutes to melt the cheese and continue cooking the frittata.
 Slide it out onto a serving platter and serve.